Home | Browse Topics | Criminal & traffic law | Driving and traffic law | Enforcement powers of police and parking wardens

 Land Transport Act 1998, s 2

-Those powers also extend to certain other traffic enforcement staff who come within the definition of “enforcement officer”, the term used by the Land Transport Act (see below).
-The various powers explained in the section below, “Police: Their traffic enforcement powers” also apply to those other officers.
+Those powers also extend to certain other traffic enforcement staff who come within the definition of “enforcement officer,” the term used by the Land Transport Act meaning:

 • police officers

-• other police employees authorised by the Police Commissioner to be enforcement officers, and other people appointed to the role by the Commissioner (they can be appointed for specific purposes only – for example, the local council transport staff who are appointed as official ticket inspectors with the fare evasion powers in the Land Transport Act.
-See in this chapter “Riding buses and trains without paying: ‘Fare evasion’”
+• other police employees authorised by the Police Commissioner to be enforcement officers, and other people appointed to the role by the Commissioner (they can be appointed for specific purposes only – for example, the local council transport staff who are appointed as official ticket inspectors with the fare evasion powers in the Land Transport Act (see: “Riding buses and trains without paying: ‘Fare evasion’”)

 • employees of the New Zealand Transport Agency (NZTA) appointed as enforcement officers for certain purposes, such as enforcing rules about driving hours and logbooks.